sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ```
 #### Pass/Fail Criteria
+ * Verify pmon and all the associated critical process is up are up.
  * Verify number of DPUs from inventory file for the testbed and number of DPUs shown in the cli output.
  * Verify Ping works to all the mid plane ip listed in the ansible inventory file for the testbed.